Minto railway station

-Minto railway station is located on the Main South line, serving the Sydney suburb of Minto.
-It is served by Sydney Trains T8 Airport & South line services.
+Minto railway station is located on the Main Southern line, serving the Sydney suburb of Minto.
+It is served by Sydney Trains' T8 Airport & South line services.

 History

 These days, Minto Railway Station is nothing more than another stop on the timetable much like its adjacent stations of Leumeah (south) and Ingleburn (north).
 However, this station has a detailed (and busy!) history.

 On 29 October 1856, it was announced that the Great Southern Railway was to be extended [single line] from Liverpool to Campbelltown and it was to pass through the Minto Parish.
 This rail line was subsequently opened 4 May 1858 with stations between Liverpool and Campbelltown yet to be determined.

 Progressively, stations began appearing between Liverpool and Campbelltown with Glenfield, and Macquarie Fields having been already added by 1874.

-Initially, a temporary platform had been erected next to Campbell Fields for the use of the nearby encamped Volunteer Force on the weekend of 23-25 May 1874 with a service scheduled for the Friday before that weekend.
+Initially, a temporary platform had been erected next to Campbell Fields for the use of the nearby encamped Volunteer Force on the weekend of 23–25 May 1874 with a service scheduled for the Friday before that weekend.
 A newspaper report on the activities of that weekend described Campbell Fields as having a "commodious" siding.
 The Minto Parish was often used as a training ground for the Volunteer force and this platform provided facilities for visitors to alight from Sydney (and elsewhere) to observe the activities.
 But its future was not guaranteed as the New South Wales parliament debated on its continued existence.
 In the meantime, the platform was being used by the public at least on an “excursion” basis.

-It seems the platform’s future was looking bright as, in October 1876, it was published in the Great Southern Railway timetable as, “Campbellfields” (although some newspapers, and even government publications, published this name as “Campbell Fields”) acquiring the name from the nearby property of Dr. William Redfern’s “Campbell Fields”.
+It seems the platform’s future was looking bright as, in October 1876, it was published in the Great Southern Railway timetable as, Campbellfields (although some newspapers, and even government publications, published this name as Campbell Fields) acquiring the name from the nearby property of Dr. William Redfern’s “Campbell Fields”.
 Initially, the platform was the recipient of three Down services and three Up services (with an additional Up and Down service on Saturdays).
 Passengers alighting here were to notify the guard of the train at the previous stopping station as this platform only picked up and set down when required.
 Travel time was approximately 1 hour and 25 minutes from Sydney (via “Parramatta Junction”, Fairfield, and Liverpool).